 Mold inspections and testing in Orange County, Ca is inspected by 1st Action Restoration and is Orange County’s premier Indoor Air Quality experts specializing in moisture intrusion, moisture control and mold and bacteria problems.
-1st Action Restoration services all area codes of Orange County, and is the only inspection company in Orange County with a Mold Detection Dog.
+1st Action Restoration services all area codes of Orange County.

 Orange county consists of about 948 square miles and has over 3.11 million people.
 With that many people and homes, water damage and mold growth are common.
 Most people living in the beach communities accept that mold growth in the home is a natural part of living at the beach, but this should not be taken as acceptable condition.
 Health related issues are common in many of the homes when common sense corrections can be made in many cases.